stronglook/composer-gui/README.md

 ### Who is this program for ###

 This program is designed for PHP developers who use Composer to manage dependencies in projects.
+Written in C++ using the Qt framework.

 ### Supported platforms ###